troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 The tv_meta_az_sd.py integrates with "tvhmeta" in Tvheaded 4.3+ to provide additional fanart for Kodi 18+.
-It needs to be put in the same directory as Tvheadend's "tvhmeta" program, and the Tvheadend recording pre-processor command needs to be changed to `tvhmeta --uuid %U` and the program will be loaded by tvhmeta and called with the correct configuration.
+It needs to be put in the same directory as Tvheadend's "tvhmeta" program.
+The "fanart" checkbox in the Configuration->Recording->(expert) then needs to be ticked.
+The Tvheadend server with then call tv_meta_az_sd.py at the approriate time to populate fanart.

 You need a SchedulesDirect account for these programs to work.
 Information from SchedulesDirect is stored in a local SQLite database.